pavanchilakamarri/automation-assessment/README.md

 Execution:
 ---------------
 *	Clone the repository.
-*	Open command prompt and go to automation-assessment folder.
+*	Open the command prompt and go to the automation-assessment folder.
-*	To run on local environment use below commands ....
+*	To run on the local environment use the below commands ....

 <B>To Run all the test cases from all the modules:</B><br>
 automation-assessment> <B>mvn clean test</B> \\This command will run all the test cases from all the modules<br>